 In expression(s) to add, type (or click the data points and add a / between them) Ic(Q1)/Ib(Q1) to plot beta:

-Notice how they all float around the 50 mark after the transistor stabilizes.
+Notice how they all float around 50 after the transistor stabilizes.
 This is expected because beta is held to be a constant value, so the graph is reasonable for the changing input current versus changing input voltage.
-To plot alpha, do the same process but use Ic(Q1)/-Ie(Q1) [negative Ie as Ie is opposite of Ic to get positive values]:
+To plot alpha, do the same process but use Ic(Q1)/-Ie(Q1) [negative Ie as Ie is the opposite of Ic to get positive values]:

 This is also expected because alpha is calculated from beta and should be around 0.99.